 The .adml files are stored in a language-specific folder.
 If .adml files for additional languages are required, you must copy the folder that contains the .adml files for that language to the Central Store.

-You may get more details in the next posts about using the new .admx and .adml files to create and administer registry-based policy settings in Windows and how the Central Store is used to store and replicate Windows-based policy files in a domain environment.
+The next posts may provide more details about using the new .admx and .adml files to create and administer registry-based policy settings in Windows and how the Central Store stores and replicates Windows-based policy files in a domain environment.

 Author

-About Author, -> Jitesh has over 5 years of working experience in the IT Industry.
-He writes and shares his experiences related to Microsoft device management technologies and IT Infrastructure management.
-His primary focus is Windows 10, Windows 11 Deployment solutions with Configuration Manager, Microsoft Deployment Toolkit (MDT), and Microsoft Intune.
+Jitesh Kumar, Microsoft MVP, has over six years of working experience in the IT Industry.
+He writes about and shares his experiences related to Microsoft device management technologies and IT infrastructure management.
+His primary focus is Windows 10/11 Deployment solution with Configuration Manager, Microsoft Deployment Toolkit (MDT), and Microsoft Intune.

 Hi, just an fyi about the templates.
 I noticed that in the 21H2 policies, the ADMX “printing2.admx” was updated (date in 2021), however the Printing2.adml was not(date in 2019); so if you do that update and see weirdness when viewing these policies, this may be the reason.